Key Stage 2

 Throughout KS2, our Learning Projects operate on a four year rolling programme.
 Within this, LKS2 and UKS2 use the National Curriculum requirements as well as our skills progression grids for each foundation subject to plan for inspiring, demanding and progressive learning.

-Our current Learning Project is ‘The Swinging 60’s’ in which children will learn about the significant events that have shaped Britain today as well the rich music, fashion and culture that is associated with this iconic period of modern history.
-To enrich our project, children will take part in 1960’s workshops by the York Castle Museum and our exit activity will be a 1960’s Disco for KS2 children and families to celebrate the learning that has taken place and enjoy some 1960’s inspired activities, as planned for by the children.
-As part of our learning in English, we use high-quality texts.
-In the first half term of the Spring Term these are our core texts- both classic texts, written in the 1960’s (Iron Man and Stig of the Dump).
+In the Spring Term our Learning Project was ‘The Swinging 60’s’ in which children learnt all about the significant events that have shaped Britain today as well the rich music, fashion and culture that is associated with this iconic period of modern history.
+To enrich our project, children took part in 1960s workshops by the York Castle Museum and our exit activity was an exciting 1960’s Disco for KS2 children and families to celebrate the learning that has taken place.
+We enjoyed some 1960’s inspired activities, as planned for by the children, including jiving, our own civil rights march and 1960's food making!
+As part of our learning in English, we used high-quality texts that were written in the 1960s: Stig of the Dump and The Iron Man.

 Below, please see the curriculum planning overviews for both LKS2 and UKS2 for the Spring Term.